Qinka/Java-Homework/pim-client/doc/build.md

 Note: Recompile with -Xlint:unchecked for details.
 ```

+If you want to just compile the CLI one, you can use `make cli-only` to build it.

 ## Launch

-When you need to launch this system.
-The normal way of that is just typing in `make run ARGS=PIMManager`.
-And you can also run with `java -cp ".:gson-2.8.0.jar" PIMManager`, or even `java PIMManager`.
+When you want to launch the GUI or the CLI application, you can type into your terminal with
+`make run` or `make rungui`, for GUI.
+These two command can be execute directly, beacuse with the rules, the sources will be automatically build.

 ## For Windows